Validating and submitting data to CRM

 DfEPortal.WebApi.Create(entityName, dataObj)

-: String - Schema name of the table (e.g.lead
+entityName: String - Schema name of the table (e.g. lead).

-Return value: A Promise that resolves with the ID of the created record or rejects with an error.
+- A promise that returns the ID of the created record on success or rejects with an error.

 - Creating a new lead record when a user signs up.